 Notes

-- I don't recommend using bagged baby carrots when making this recipe.
+- I don't recommend using bagged baby carrots.
 Their water content is too high for this recipe to succeed.
 It's not easy to get them caramelized (though it's not impossible either).
 It's best to use young, firm, dry carrots.
-The small, 4-5 inch ones usually sold in bunches with their greens still attached are perfect.
+The small, 4-5 inch ones, usually sold in bunches with their greens still attached, are perfect.
 But you can also use mature carrots if that's all you can find.

-- You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
+- You can keep the leftovers in a sealed container in the fridge for 3-4 days.
 Reheat them gently, covered, in the microwave at 50% power.
+This is one of those recipes where the leftovers are just as good as the freshly made dish.

 Nutrition per Serving